-Metrc was designed to keep track of marijuana cultivation, preparation, and packaging.
-It's a database for tracking marijuana from seed to sale and identifying it using RFID tags.
+In other words, it's a database tracking marijuana from seed to sale using RFID tags.

-On June 30th, 2021, Metrc was introduced to help make the tracking of marijuana more portable and dynamic in Oklahoma City.
+Some notable accounts include June 30th, 2021, when Metrc was introduced to help make the tracking of marijuana more portable and dynamic in Oklahoma City.
 Metrc's main goal is to figure out where cannabis plants and goods are going in each state's cannabis business.

-Metrc users connect via a web-based platform.
-Once logged in to the cloud-based software application, users can report information and confirm their data.
-Metrc's ecosystem consists of a web portal, a set of browser-based online services, a mobile application for on-site inspection, and a separate mobile application for cannabis business owners.
-It also supports third-party providers via APIs.
+To use Metrc, users connect via a web-based platform.
+Once logged in, users can report information and confirm their data.
+Metrc's ecosystem consists of a web portal, browser-based online services, mobile applications, and can also be integrated with third-party solutions like POS systems via APIs.